 As George Seurat said: “A work of art that did not begin in emotion is not art”

-I also participated in Neilson Park Creative Center’s juried exhibition, IMPACT 2022.
-I am also a member of the Willowdale Group of Artists.
+I participated in Neilson Park Creative Center’s juried exhibition, IMPACT 2022.
+I also had a solo show at the same place Sep, 2022.
+I am a member of the Willowdale Group of Artists, and was part of the Jack Pine Gallery's (in the John Mckenzie house) Juried show and won an award for figure drawing.